revpriest/pyPriceAgent/README.md

 ------------------------

-If we back-test even further then we start to get to triggered that happened far enough ago that we know what the price did after that trigger.
+If we back-test even further then we start to get to triggers that happened long enough ago that we know what the price did after that trigger.
 So we can start to build up some statistics